Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

-# Using PCSX2 1.7 (Nightly Build from PCSX2 website)
+# Using PCSX2 - Detailed Setup

-This is a guide on how to configure the PCSX2 1.7 "nightly builds" to play Horizon-supported titles online.
+This is a guide on how to configure PCSX2 to play Horizon-supported titles online.
 We have also included a [PCSX2 Setup FAQ](#faq) at the bottom of the page.
 _If you find that this guide is out of date, please let us know in the [Horizon Discord](https://discord.gg/horizonps) and we'll update it when we have time._